Major Initiatives

 STEP 2: Direct questionnaire surveys of foreign workers

 Based on the results of the employment conditions survey, we conduct a questionnaire survey directly targeting specified skilled workers and technical interns, who are considered to be among the foreign workers who are at high risk of experiencing human rights violations, to collect their opinions.
-The questionnaire form is composed of 34 questions based on the Dhaka Principles, which are international standards, and is conducted online in 10 languages as an anonymous survey.
+The questionnaire form is composed of about 30 questions based on the Dhaka Principles, which are international standards, and is conducted online in 11 languages as an anonymous survey.
 The results are utilized for the analysis of human rights-related risks.

 STEP 3: Face-to-face interviews of foreign workers